Sandwich Bread Recipe (VIDEO)

 Patricia Martinescu from Bake Cook Repeat

-This easy sandwich bread recipe makes two perfectly golden loaves of white bread.
+This easy, soft sandwich bread recipe makes two perfectly golden loaves of white bread.
 Trust me, you're going to thank me later.

 Prep Time 20 minutes